and the college’s ongoing response to the COVID-19 pandemic.

 IDP 156 Entrepreneurship II: Entrepreneurship in Practice

 January 21-24 | 9 a.m. — Noon

 Building on IDP 155, students will continue developing an entrepreneurial mindset exploring the process of planning, testing and iterating on their unique ideas, and learning the innovative Lean Launch methodology including mapping their ideas using the Business Model Canvas and the Value Proposition Canvas.
 Students will be exposed to the Failure Spectrum and analyze cases about failure.
 Students work in teams to complete daily homework assignments and a final presentation.
 Enrollment in IDP 116 and IDP 155 is encouraged but not required.
 1 credit; S/U only. *Registration through the Registrar required.

 ACC 223 Financial Accounting

-The course, while using traditional accounting techniques and methodology, will focus on the needs of external users of financial information.
+The course, while using traditional accounting techniques and methodology, focuses on the needs of external users of financial information.
 The emphasis is on learning how to read, interpret and analyze financial information as a tool to guide investment decisions.
 Concepts rather than procedures are stressed and class time will be largely devoted to problem solutions and case discussions.
 A basic knowledge of arithmetic and a familiarity with a spreadsheet program is suggested.
-4 credits; **no more than four credits in accounting may be counted toward the degree.
+4 credits; registration through the Registrar required. *No more than four credits in accounting may be counted toward the degree.

 Online Course: Financing Life